sabitha-saravanan/M2-EmbSys/Report/1_Requirements/Readme.md

 ## WHO

-This can be used by all age people.
+Home automation can be used by all age group people.

 ## WHAT